enmasseio/demo-cashdesk/README.md

 demo-cashdesk
 =============

-Simulation of a cash desk queue using Enmasse
+Simulation of a cash desk queue using Enmasse.

 ## Run